-The satellites will demonstrate the readiness of such technology by performing in orbit a set of typical formation flying operations:
+Now in the routine operation phase, the satellites will demonstrate the capabilities of such technology for use in future scientific missions by performing a set of typical formation flying operations in orbit:

-Proba-3 will also perform scientific observations, taking images of the Sun’s corona through a coronagraph instrument placed in one of the spacecraft.
-Formation flying technology entails placing one of the two Proba-3 satellites in front of the instrument’s lens, thus blocking out the Sun’s disk and creating an artificial eclipse in flight.
-Doing this in space, at a distance of 150 m, will achieve unprecedented performance in coronagraphy and, therefore, will bring highly valuable scientific outcomes.
+Proba-3 also performs scientific observations, taking images of the solar corona through a coronagraph instrument placed on one of the spacecraft.
+Formation flying technology involves placing one of the two Proba-3 satellites in front of the instrument’s lens, thereby blocking the solar disk and creating an artificial eclipse in flight.
+Doing this in space, at a distance of 150 m and with observation periods of up to 6 continuous hours per orbit, achieves unprecedented performance in coronagraphy; therefore, the Proba-3 mission provides results of great value to the scientific community.

 Orbit | High Elliptical Orbit (HEO) |